 The Tunisian Dinar is Tunisia's official unit of currency.
-Click here to convert your currency and see the latest exchange rates.
 The confusing thing about Tunisian Dinar is that 1 dinar is equivalent to 1000 millimes (not the normal 100).
 So you may think you owe 5,400 dinar for a cab ride, when in fact it's only 5 dinar 400 millimes.

-The Tunisian Dinar is not available outside the country, it's not an internationally traded currency.
-But you can easily change US Dollars, British Pounds and Euros at most major banks which line the main streets.
-Many of the banks ATM's (cash machines) accept credit cards.
-Using an ATM is much less time consuming than exchanging currency inside a bank, and often cheaper.
+The Tunisian Dinar is not available outside the country as it's not an internationally traded currency.
+You can easily change US Dollars, British Pounds and Euros at most major banks which line the main streets.